redhat-developer/lsp4ij/docs/LSPApi.md

 #### LSPSemanticTokensFileViewProvider

-Most files use a `SingleRootFileViewProvider`, and those that do can subclass `LSPSemanticTokensSingleRootFileViewProvider` with either the language-based constructor of the file type-based constructor as appropriate and generally nothing else required.
+Most files use a `SingleRootFileViewProvider`, and those that do can use `LSPSemanticTokensSingleRootFileViewProvider`.
+If specialized behavior is needed, it can also be subclassed.

 Files that use a more complex file view provider should subclass that view provider, implement the `LSPSemanticTokensFileViewProvider` interface, create a `LSPSemanticTokensFileViewProviderHelper` member variable,